 - Veeam Backup & Replication removes short-term and long-term restore points of the VM replica from the replication chain and deletes associated files from the datastore.
 Changes that were written to the protective virtual disks (<disk_name>-interim.vmdk) are committed to the VM replica to bring the VM replica to the most recent state.

 - Veeam Backup & Replication removes the VM replica from the list of replicas in the Veeam Backup & Replication console.

-- To protect the VM replica from corruption after permanent failover is complete, Veeam Backup & Replication reconfigures the CDP policy: adds the VM replica in the list of processed VMs and adds the original VM to the list of exclusions.
+- To protect the VM replica from corruption after permanent failover is complete, Veeam Backup & Replication reconfigures the current CDP policy by adding the original VM to the list of exclusions.
+Note that other policies and jobs are not modified automatically.
 When the CDP policy starts, the original VM is skipped from processing.
 As a result, no data is written to the working VM replica.